Udacity Vs Coursera 2023: Ultimate Comparison

 Udacity

-Udacity has short courses and the main USP of this platform is the Nano degrees which are offered in small videos.
+Udacity has short courses, and the main USP of this platform is the Nano degrees offered in small videos.
 You can also download the content of your course for the purpose of the offline study.
 These programs give you very thorough information on the subject.

 Udacity Vs Coursera- Udacity Course Program